 About the Company

-GAMS is one of the leading tool providers for the optimization industry, with offices in Washington, D.C., as well as Braunschweig and Frechen, Germany.
+GAMS is one of the leading tool providers for the optimization industry, with offices in the US and Germany.
 With customers in more than 120 countries, GAMS is used by multinational companies, universities, research institutions and governments in many different areas, including the energy and chemical industries, for economic modelling, agricultural planning, or manufacturing.

 Started as a project at the World Bank by an economic modeling group in the 1970s, GAMS was the first software system to combine the language of mathematical algebra with traditional concepts of computer programming in order to efficiently describe and solve optimization problems.
 GAMS became a commercial product in 1987, when the GAMS Development Corporation was founded in Washington, D.C.
 Nowadays, algebraic modeling is considered to be the most productive way of implementing optimization models and decomposition methods for optimization problems.

 Our mission is to provide both commercial and academic users from all areas and from around the world with the best possible tool for their optimization purposes and to make a scarce resource more productive: the modeler.

 Dr. Michael Bussieck has a PhD in Mathematics from Technical University of Braunschweig, Germany.
 He worked from 1998 to 2004 at GAMS Development in Washington DC, USA as a senior optimization analyst.
 Since 2004 he has also been a managing partner of GAMS Software GmbH, leading the GAMS software development group.
 In addition to his development responsibilities, he frequently engages in customer optimization projects that deliver cutting-edge optimization technology to clients from industry (energy, automotive, and chemical), the military, and government throughout Europe and the US.